The Concept Of Mindfulness

 Live As You Only Have Today

 Constantly dissociated from the present moment but fully convinced that it’s not true we try to keep up this incredibly exaggerated speed of life, a completely inhumane one.
 That’s why when we have a chance to just stop for a second and look at our life from another perspective we feel confused and completely burned out.
-Our addiction to faster living contributes to the state of being overworked, overtired, overwhelmed and constantly stress out.
+Our addiction to faster living contributes to the state of being overworked, overtired, overwhelmed and constantly stressed out.
 And what’s the point?
 Seriously, what is the real point of living this way?
 It’s an unlived life.
 It’s an irreversibly lost opportunity which we won’t get again.
 Just ask yourself a simple question.
 Have you ever been so exhausted that you couldn’t fall asleep?
 Have you ever been too tired to be able to relax?
 Didn’t it surprise you?
 How can it even be possible?
-It’s a plain absurd.
+It’s absurd.
 At least for me.
 But until recently it was my everyday reality.
 Until I decided to make a change.
 I cleansed myself of the unattentive, unconscious and just ignorant way of living.
 I am not saying that I am always paying attention to the present moment and my focus is always directed at here and now but I’m learning.
 Every day is the next day of my journey.
 I’ve made a choice to live a mindful life, to be grateful for every single moment of it, to appreciate everything I get and I can give.
 I chose to live an authentic life without constantly making excuses and looking for someone to blame for my mistakes and bad decisions.
 I chose to dedicate my life to the pursuit of the real purpose, completely mine.
 The one that brought me here.